 Things You'll Need

 How to Thicken the Trunk of a Jade Plant

 Step 1: Prune Long, Disruptive Stems

 Look over the body of your jade to make note of branches that appear too long to be supported, stems that disrupt the overall bush shape, and branches that are bending down and touching the rim of your pot.
 Prune away these stems either where they attach to the main trunk or immediately after a branching fork to decrease strain on your plant.

 Transfer the jade plant to a new pot using a succulent potting mix if the plant has outgrown the pot it's in, or if you know the existing soil isn't made for succulent plants.
 Look for roots to be sticking out of the bottom of the pot as a sign your jade must be repotted.

 Step 3: Support the Trunk

 Insert a length of dowel rod into your pot an inch away from the trunk to act as a support rod.
 The stake should be as tall as the plant plus about 4 inches.
 Use twist ties or flexible plant ties to stabilize the main trunk with the support.
-Be careful not to knock off leaves during tying.
+Be careful not to knock off leaves or snap the main stem during tying.

 Step 4: Place Jade in Sunlight